 - negotiated a settlement for an executive who alleged sexual harassment at work against one of the world’s largest consultancy firms.

-While most of our clients’ cases are resolved promptly and discreetly via negotiation, we also have an excellent record of successful dispute resolution of employment matters.
-Our highly experienced employment lawyers are recognised for excellence in Doyle’s ‘Guide to the Australian Legal Profession’.
+While many of our clients’ cases are resolved discreetly via negotiation, we also have an excellent record of successful dispute resolution if litigation is necessary.
+Our highly experienced employment lawyers are recognised as the only national First Tier law firm for employees and trade unions in Doyle’s ‘Guide to the Australian Legal Profession’.

 We protect your rights